Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/SmarteScript.md

 You need to enter the following fields:

 - **Automation Engine** - Choose the SmarteScript Automation Engine that you created in the previous section from the drop-down list.
-- **Script Type** -- This should be set to Linked as the integration with SmarteScript only supports referencing SmarteScript test script file (.ses) and not physically uploading the test scripts into Spira.
+- **Script Type**: This should be set to Linked as the integration with SmarteScript only supports referencing SmarteScript test script file (.ses) and not physically uploading the test scripts into Spira.
-- **Filename** -- This needs to be the full path to the SmarteScript test script (i.e. the .ses file that you open in SmarteScript to run the test).
+- **Filename**: This needs to be the full path to the SmarteScript test script (i.e. the .ses file that you open in SmarteScript to run the test).
 To make this easier across different machines, you can use several constants for standard Windows locations (see example in screenshot):

     - \[MyDocuments\] -- The user's "My Documents" folder.
 The user indicated is the user that ran RemoteLaunch.
     - \[CommonDocuments\] -- The Public Document's folder.